Graph Filters for Signal Processing and Machine Learning on Graphs: Other Graph Filters

 \emph{Change of variable:} The above strategies require solving an optimization problem that may be computationally demanding.
 To overcome this, some works extend the techniques that utilize Chebyshev polynomials to design convolutional filters to the rational filter design setting, ultimately yielding closed-form solutions and stable filters.
-Essentially, these methods: $i)$ map graph frequencies $\lambda \in [0, \lambda_{\text{max}}]$ into angular frequencies $\omega \in [0, \pi]$ via the transformation variable $\omega = {\pi\lambda}/{\lambda_{\text{max}}}$; $ii)$ design the filter for $\omega$ via standard DSP techniques, and; $iii)$ generate the graph counterpart as $h(\lambda) = |h(\omega)|^2\big|_{\omega = {\pi\lambda}/{\lambda_{\text{max}}}}$.
-The works in \cite{desbrun1999implicit} and \cite{shi2015infinite} use the Butterworth method for the design, while \cite{rimleanscaia2020rational} considers rational Chebyshev design of the first kind.
-A link with the rational filtering design in DSP is also discussed in \cite{tseng2020rational}, while \cite{cheng2019iterative} proposes an iterative design via Chebyshev polynomials [cf. \eqref{eq.chebPoly}] to approximate the inverse response.
-These approaches have controlled ripples in the pass- and stop-bands, but are often limited to ideal step responses, as compared to the optimization-based methods, which can be used for any response.
+Essentially, these methods: $i)$ map graph frequencies $\lambda \in [0, \lambda_{\text{max}}]$ into angular frequencies $\omega \in [0, \pi]$ via the transformation variable $\omega = {\pi\lambda}/{\lambda_{\text{max}}}$; $ii)$ design the filter for $\omega$ via standard DSP techniques, and; $iii)$ generate the graph counterpart as $\fnth(\lambda) = |\fnth(\omega)|^2\big|_{\omega = {\pi\lambda}/{\lambda_{\text{max}}}}$. {References} \cite{desbrun1999implicit} and \cite{shi2015infinite} use the Butterworth method for the design, while \cite{rimleanscaia2020rational} considers rational Chebyshev design of the first kind.
+A link with the rational filtering design in DSP is also discussed in \cite{tseng2020rational}, while \cite{cheng2019iterative} proposes an iterative design via Chebyshev polynomials (cf. \eqref{eq.chebPoly}) to approximate the inverse response.
+While having closed-form design, these approaches are often limited to ideal step responses in contrast to the optimization-based methods, which can be used for any response.